kjappelbaum/ml_molsim/README.md

 ### Use it on Google Colab

-![Screenshot of the Colab environment](_static/colab.png) Here, you can use relatively powerful computing resources from Google for free.
+![Screenshot of the Colab environment](_static/colab.png)

+Here, you can use relatively powerful computing resources from Google for free.
 Click the "Open in Colab" button on the top and run the first three cells to install the dependencies.
 Then you should be able to use the notebook in Colab.

-Make sure to make a copy into your Google Drive and work on this copy.
+**Make sure to make a copy into your Google Drive and work on this copy.
+And not on the shared notebook**

 _Note:_ If you have a Google Account from your organization, e.g. university, you might need to log out and use your personal account as many organizations block